 The Website Dynamics

-Our objective is to provide quality content to establish trust and connected relationship with our target customers, with other websites and with social media.
+Our objective is to provide quality content to establish trust and connected relationships with our target customers, with other websites and with social media.
 In other words, our goals and objectives to set up a successful website are to improve interaction with existing and potential customers.

 Therefore, Our First Assignment Is To Finish This Sentence: